sagars007/virtualization-cloud-kitchen/README.md

 JSON file:
-* newDatabase is latest json file to import menu items data into mongodb 'items' collection.
+* newDatabase is the json file to import menu items data into mongodb 'items' collection of tgs database.

 By ss007